Mikiel Gonzi: Distinctions

-Gonzi was created a Knight Commander of the Order of the British Empire (K.B.E.), entitling him to be known as Sir Michael Gonzi, in the 1946 New Year Honours.
+Archbishop Gonzi was appointed a Knight Commander of the Order of the British Empire (K.B.E.), entitling him to be known as Sir Michael Gonzi, in the 1946 New Year Honours.
 Gonzi was knighted for his services during the Second World War when, as Bishop of Gozo during a critical phase of the war when supplies were running low, he encouraged Gozitan farmers to put their hoarded grain on the market to bring down the price of bread.

-In 1949, on the occasion of the silver jubilee of his consecration as Bishop, Pope Pius XII made him Assistant at the Pontifical Throne and created him a Papal Count for his works on behalf of the Papacy.
+In 1949, on the occasion of the silver jubilee of his consecration as Bishop, Pope Pius XII made him an Assistant at the Pontifical Throne and created him a Papal Count for his works on behalf of the Papacy.
 In the same year he was awarded an honorary LL.D. degree by the University of Malta, and was appointed Bailiff Grand Cross of the Sovereign Military Order of Malta.

 In 1963, Generalísimo Francisco Franco made Count Gonzi a member of the Order of the Cross of St Raimond de Peñafort.
 He was also appointed Commander of the Order of the Holy Sepulchre in 1965.

 Death

-Gonzi died on 22 January 1984, aged 98.
+Archbishop Gonzi died on 22 January 1984, aged 98.